SidB16/My-Portfolio/README.md

 ## Aren't I cool with my cool repo names? :poop:

-But seriously, I automated the deployment of my website using python and AWS Lambda :energy:
+But seriously, I automated the deployment of my website using python and AWS Lambda :zap:
 Technologies used also:
 git
 github